 Label lovers – designer shopping

 Fenwick: As much of a Geordie landmark as the Tyne Bridge.
-Fenwick has been plying its trade in the city since 1882.
-Expect labels like Paul Smith, Barbour, Vivienne Westwood, Hobbs and Gant sprawled across 5 floors of retail heaven.
+Fenwick’s has been plying its trade in the city since 1882.
+Expect labels like Paul Smith, Barbour and Vivienne Westwood.
+Splash out on some retail therapy with cheap train tickets to Newcastle.